You are currently on Hearing Direct UK

 Discover a new you – or rather a new voice.
 That initial surprise when you speak for the first time with amplification is a common experience for many first time wearers.
 You’ll get used to it.

-Help yourself to hear better – give your hearing an added boost by being aware of your listening environment.
+Give your hearing an added boost by being aware of your listening environment.
 Turn your back on interfering background noise where possible.
+In a restaurant for example, sitting with your back to the wall will help prevent the experience of being able to hear the conversation from the table behind better than the one in front of you.
 Try and concentrate on one conversation at a time.
 Position yourself closer to the person you are talking to so that you can see their facial expressions easily.
 This way, you can read their lips and use their body language to reinforce what you’re hearing.
 Remember a conversation doesn’t have to be word perfect.

-By casting off your hearing aid, sound may feel leaden.
+Taking off your hearing aid may cause sound to feel leaden.
 Don’t worry, this is perfectly normal and just serves to prove that you’ve been hearing better with a little bit of help from your aid.

-This entry was posted in Hearing Aids on 19th September 2014 by Gary.
+This entry was posted in Hearing Aids and tagged Hearing loss, hearing aids, help & advice, Socialising on 23rd April 2020 by Gary.

 ← Previous Post